 3. Down payment

 One of the most common myths is that you must save up 20% of the home price before you buy.
-In fact, in 2025, the typical down payment for first-time buyers was just 10%.[1]
+In reality, the typical down payment for first-time buyers was just 10%.[2]
 The amount you need to save for your down payment depends entirely on your budget, the loan type you choose, and what programs and loans you can qualify for.

 There are also many initiatives that can help you buy with less cash upfront, such as HUD’s Good Neighbor Next Door program (designed for law enforcement officers, teachers, firefighters, and EMTs).
 With this program, the minimum down payment is listed as $100, instead of the standard 3.5%.